ZeNico13/Project-Gorgeous-MC/tutos/Complete Client Setup Guide ENG.md

 5. Follow the installer instructions to install Java 8 OpenJ9.
 Note the default installation path.
 ![Image of the Java 8 OpenJ9 installation](images/Tuto_Install_Java_Project_Gorgeous_3.png)

+> ⚠️ **WARNING:** If the installation path is "Program Files **(x86)**", it means that you have not downloaded the 64-bit version of Java!
+Cancel the installation and go back to step 1 of this section, making sure to select the "x64" filter for the architecture (which is NOT selected by default).

 6. Congratulations, you have installed Java 8 OpenJ9.
 Now we can proceed to install CurseForge.